Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/applying_image.rst

 When you select *New Image* you are presented with several options.
-This *Generated* image can also be modified afterward in the *Properties Panel*:
+This *Generated* image can also be modified afterward in the *Properties region*:

 Image Name
    Set the name if the generated image